 Consumption pattern and uses:

-Drawback: Due to high cost of sodium carbonate this process is not encouraged in large production scale.
-For instant preparation in small scale this process was practiced.
+The drawback in caustic soda production by lime soda process: Due to the high cost of sodium carbonate this process is not encouraged in large production scale.
+For instant preparation in small scale, this process was practised.